56kcloud/Training/Docker/kickstart/chapters/secrets.md

 A brief demo on Docker & Kubernetes

-## Next Steps, Monitoring with Prometheus
+## Next Steps, Deploying a MongoDB Container

-For the next step in the tutorial, head over to [Monitoring with Prometheus](https://github.com/vegasbrianc/prometheus)
+For the next step in the tutorial, head over to [MogoDB and Containers](./mongodb)